 Clear vision should never be taken for granted.
 It should be cherished and every effort should be made to keep it that way.
-Scheduling regular eye exams are the most important things you can do to preserve your eyesight.
+Scheduling regular eye exams is one of the most important things you can do to preserve your eyesight.
 At Eye-Site, we have been providing Boynton Beach, FL residents with reliable optometry services for many years.
-Macular degeneration is a particularly threatening condition.
+Macular degeneration is a particularly threatening condition that can cause permanent vision loss and blindness.
 Read on to learn more about what it is and how it can be managed.

 What is Macular Degeneration?

 Macular degeneration is a deterioration of the macula which is the center of the retina.
 This portion of the retina is responsible for central vision, which is what allows you to read, drive, and see fine detail.
 It is usually referred to as Age-Related Macular Degeneration or AMD.